Sesa1988/bloc_in_bloc_streaming_issue/README.md

 ## Result

 - Exception is thrown.
-Its weird that it looks like that the details bloc throws the exception
+Its weird, it looks like that the details bloc throws the exception